mika-n/NGPCarMenu/ReadMe.md

 - Shows the actual NGP car specs (HP, gears, transmission), car preview images and 3D car model details in **RBR/RBRTM/RBRRX** menu screens.
 - RBRTM: Shows Nth recently driven stages as a shortcut menu entries on top of the Shakedown stage list (easier and faster to choose your favorite stages and re-drive those).
 - RBRTM: Remembers the focused stage menu line even after visiting the RBRTM main menu (without NGPCarMenu plugin RBRTM would always reset back to the first menu line after visiting RBRTM main menu).
+- RBRTM: Shows a minimap of the track layout in stage selection screens.
 - RBRRX: Scrollable BTB stages menu list (pageUp/pageDown/home/end/arrow keys navigation).
 - RBRRX: Shows the stage information (length, pacenotes created or not, surface, author, version, date.
 See BTB track specific track.ini metadata file).
 - RBRRX: Shows Nth recently driven stages as a shortcut menu entries on top of the RBR_RX stage list.
+- RBRRX: Shows a minimap of the track layout in stage selection screens.
-- RBRRX: Supports RBRRX/BTB replay files (ie. BTB replay files can be replayed at anytime, not just right after the racing).
+- RBRRX: Supports RBRRX/BTB replay files (ie. BTB replay files can be replayed at anytime, not just right after finishing the race).
 - "AutoLogon" feature opens automatically the menu screen of your favorite plugin when RBR is launched (for example takes you to RBRTM, RBR_RX or RallySimFans menu screen).
 - "Rename profile" feature renames the driver profile while preserving profile settings (ie. you no longer have to call yourself as MULLIGATAWNY.
 Now you can rename the driver via NGPCarMenu plugin and still keep all maps and cars unlocked).